Vegetable gardening tips

 Consider growing vegetables and chile seeds that are suitable for your area.
 Call your local Nursery for information on what will grow well in your area.

 Many nurseries have vegetables and chile already planted as seedlings.
 These types of plants will do better for the novice gardener since they are already set to plant and grow!
 Going organic is a good way to grow natural chemical-free vegetables.

 Fertilizing and watering vegetable plants

-Remember its YOUR garden decide if you want vegetable seeds or grown container plants?
-Water is essential to your vegetable garden.
-Use a good Drip System or water by hose on a daily basis especially in the desert southwest.
+Remember it’s YOUR garden decide if you want vegetable seeds or grown container plants?
+No matter what you decide water is essential to your vegetable garden.
+Use a good Drip System or water by hose or watering can on a daily basis especially in the desert southwest.
 About 1.5″ of water per week should do.

 A good fertilizer will have the following nutrients: Nitrogen (N), Phosphorus (P), and Potassium (K) are the three nutrients of concern to most gardeners.
 Calcium (Ca) and magnesium (Mg) are also needed.
 A good fertilizer will have a 5-10-5 mixture.

 Apply about 2 tablespoons per 50 sq ft.
 Organic vegetables are now the rage of many gardeners find out more here… Best Organic Products.
 What kind of soil do vegetables need?